slifcoa/371project/README.md

   Make sure to have the session_start() method declared at the top of your file(s).

   For User ID: $_SESSION['userID'];

   For Course Role: $_SESSION['courseRoleID'];

   For User Name: $_SESSION['userName'];

-  for some reason this document automatically underlines the stuff in the brackets so just ignore that. if you need any other variables let me know and i'll add them.
+  if you need any other variables let me know and i'll add them.